 6.1 Existence of chains, or multiple shops/offices, can be an indicator of external industry confidence in a town centre, whilst high numbers of local independent shops can be an indicator of local confidence in a town centre and can be attractive to visitors.
 Table 4 lists the number of chain shops/offices per town centre and the proportion of shops/offices, which are operated by parent companies.
 This data covers use class 1A only; sui generis uses are excluded.
-The definition of chain shops/offices covers both regional and national chains, and smaller, local, multiple shop/office chains.
+The definition of chain shops/office chains.
 Overall, 21% of all class 1A units (221 units) are operated by a parent company; the highest proportion of chains/multiples (excluding Tweedbank, which only has 2 use class 1A units) is in Galashiels 2nd Centre at Wilderhaugh.